 An ancient access road to the monastery, which used to connect to the Jerusalem road, is now gone.
 It followed a course from a north-west junction (seen on the top-left side of the map).
 A tower (“Qasr el-Khan” – fortress of the inn) was located along the access road, about 300m NW of the monastery, but it too was demolished during the development of the Industrial park.

-Euthymius (also: Euthemius) was one of the most prominent fathers of the Judean Desert Monasticism, and often called "St Euthymius the Great".
-He was born in Melitea in Armenia (Middle Eastern Turkey) to a noble family, and until the age of 29 was in charge of the monasteries in his home region.
+Euthymius (also: Euthemius) was one of the most prominent fathers of the Judean Desert Monasticism, and often called “St Euthymius the Great”.
+He was born in Melitea in Armenia (a land east of modern Turkey) to a noble family, and until the age of 29 was in charge of the monasteries in his home region.
 He came to the Holy Land as a Christian pilgrim (406), and then moved to the Laura of Faran (Pharan, in Wady Qilt), which was directed by the monk Chariton.
-The Laura (or Lavra) originally meant a cluster of caves or cells used by the hermits for seclusion, with a church as their weekly meeting center (usually on Sundays).
-This functioned as a monastery for hermits, with an emphasis of solitary religious living during the 6 weekdays.
-The word is derived from Greek (meaning "a path").
-Remains of the cells of the Laura are located to the south of the monastery.

 After five years, at the age of 34 (411AD), he moved with his fellow hermit Theoktistus to a cave located on the cliffs of Nahal Og (Wadi Mukelik in the upper section of Og).
 Later, more hermits joined them to form a monastery in the form of a Coenobium – the first in Judean desert.